-These changes in climate are likely to increase the risk of coastal processes, storms and floods, bushfires, heatwaves and drought.
+These changes in climate are likely to increase the risk from natural hazards including coastal processes, storms and floods, bushfires, heatwaves and drought.

-These natural hazards can disrupt road and rail networks.
-They can interrupt access to essential services including water, sewerage, power, telecommunications and digital connectivity.
+Natural hazards can disrupt road and rail networks and interrupt access to essential services including water, sewerage, power, telecommunications and digital connectivity.

 The Hunter and Central Coast Regional Adaptation project identifies how climate change may affect local communities and identifies responses.
-Councils are already building this work into strategic planning and other processes.
+Council is already building this work into its strategic planning and other processes.

-Other objectives in this regional plan ensure the Hunter achieves:
+Other objectives in this regional plan ensure Central Coast achieves: